quicwg/base-drafts/draft-ietf-quic-http.md

 this MUST be treated as a connection error of type QUIC_CLOSED_CRITICAL_STREAM.

 When HTTP headers and data are sent over QUIC, the QUIC layer handles most of the stream management.
-An HTTP request/response consumes a pair of streams in each direction.
+An HTTP request/response consumes a bidirectional pair of streams in each direction.

 Aside from the connection control stream, the beginning of each stream starts with a short stream header.
 This stream header is used to identify the type of